Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Background

+The transpiler's primary objective is to transform a circuit in such a way that device constraints are satisfied.
+However most passes do more than the bare minimum in this direction.
+They often make decisions in a way such that the overall fidelity of the circuit is maximized when run on the NISQ device.

+A straightforward way to improve circuit fidelity while mapping is to choose physical qubits ``close" to each other to reduce routing overheads as SWAPs are extremely error-prone.
+For example, the error rate of a SWAP gate is about $3.5\%$ on IBMQ-Lima.
+The \textbf{Dense mapper} chooses the most densely connected subgraph which is isomorphic to the quantum circuit connectivity graph.
+An alternate strategy called \textbf{Noise-Adaptive} mapping accounts for the variable error-rates of CNOT links and measurements to choose better-than-worst case ones \cite{murali2019noise, tannu2019not} in a greedy fashion. \textbf{SABRE} \cite{li2019tackling} is another approach that starts with random mapping and iteratively computes a better one by reducing the SWAP costs~\cite{li2019tackling}.

-Several routing policies have also been proposed that specifically aim to minimize the number of swap gates in a circuit.
-These include stochastic routing, basic routing, and SABRE routing.
-Stochastic routing is a brute force hit-or-miss strategy where the router inserts random swaps between qubits not connected to each other.
-The pass terminates when it finds a configuration that places all logically interacting qubits next to each other at the right time instances.
+The \textbf{As Soon As Possible} (ASAP or \texttt{al}) policy schedules operations as soon as their dependencies are resolved, whereas the \textbf{As Late As Possible} (ALAP or \texttt{al}) scheduling waits to schedule an operation to the point where it is absolutely necessary to execute it to make computational progress.
+Routing policies such as \textbf{Stochastic} routing, \textbf{Basic} routing, and \textbf{SABRE} routing specifically aim to minimize SWAPs.
+Stochastic routing employs a hit-or-miss strategy where random SWAPs are inserted between unconnected qubits and the pass terminates when it finds a configuration that places all interacting qubits next to each other at the right time instances.
 Since this search does not have a guiding principle, the results can vary substantially across runs.
-However, by keeping the seed constant during this stochastic process, we can guarantee the reproducibility of results.
 Basic routing finds the shortest route between two non-interacting qubits, routes them along that path, and takes them back to their initial positions.

-There also exist policies that break the transpilation flow abstraction to achieve a reduction in gate count.
-Trios \cite{duckering2021orchestrated} does not decompose three-qubit Toffoli gates into single- and two-qubit gates in step 2 of the transpilation flow described in Section \ref{subsec:transpilation}.
-Instead, it maps and routes a Toffoli gate like any other gate and finally decomposes it into basis gates in step 5.
-This leads to a reduction in gate count and circuit depth, and consequently an improvement in circuit fidelity.

-Several optimization passes have also been proposed that can easily be incorporated as part of the transpilation pipeline.
-This includes software strategies to mitigate crosstalk \cite{murali2020software} and padding the circuit with dynamical decoupling pulses \cite{das2021adapt, padDD}.
+There also exist policies that break the transpilation flow abstraction to achieve lower gate count. \textbf{Trios} \cite{duckering2021orchestrated} decomposes three-qubit Toffoli gates into single- and two-qubit gates after mapping and routing, and not before as is described in the conventional strategy in Section \ref{subsec:transpilation}.
+This reduces gate count and circuit depth, and consequently improves circuit fidelity.
+Another scheme that can be incorporated as part of the transpilation pipeline is padding the routed circuit with dynamical decoupling pulses \cite{das2021adapt, padDD} to reduce idle errors.